 The Black Pearl vs The Iron Twin

-This is a match between Ole Kiatoneway “The Black Pearl from Andaman Sea” (blue corner) and Boonlai Sor Thanikul “The Iron Twin” (red corner), narrated by Phet-tho of Sitjaopho Muaythai.
+This is a match between Ole Kiatoneway “The Black Pearl from Andaman Sea” (blue corner) and Boonlai Sor Thanikul “The Iron Twin” (red corner), narrated in English by Phet-tho of Sitjaopho Muaythai.
+[Update: unfortunately the narrated video was removed, but I’ve replaced it with the original fight video with commentary in Thai].
 Both were master technicians of Golden Age era muay thai during the 80s to mid-90s.

 In my mind, this Ole-Boonlai fight will always be paired with the Sontag-Berger conversation.
 Their poise, grace and skill, embodied as total presence in the face of each other, makes my heart race.
 They help me name a thing I aim for, and search for in fighting when I don’t encounter enough of it in art: not virality, but virility.

 Names, or how do we know what we know?

 Here is what Common Malayan Wildflowers has to say about its use of names:

 The scientific or Latin name of each plant is given immediately after the common English name, because the Latin names do not vary from place to place as the common names tend to do.
 For this reason it is recommneded that the Latin names should be used in preference to English or Malay names even though they may be more difficult to memorize.
 Many Malayan plants do not have well known or long established English names.
 Malay names are often very well known but they are usually given only to plants which are locally of some economic importance, such as food or medicinal plants, or to plants with some magical significance.